 Residential Security

 Exterior doors and windows of the residences should be closed and locked when the residence is unattended.
-Participants should also keep the door and windows to their bedroom closed and locked whenever they are not in their room.
+Participants should also keep the doors and windows to their bedrooms closed and locked whenever they are not in their room.
 Any suspicious activity should be reported immediately to residential staff, who in turn will contact Public Safety and Stanford Pre-Collegiate Studies professional staff as needed.

 Mandatory Reporting